 Very often, modules will build their own executables (for testing purposes for instance), or libraries (for easier reuse in various contexts).

-However, if you build your project through gnatmake or gprbuild, using a syntax similar to
+However, if you build your project through `gprbuild', using a syntax similar to

-this will only rebuild the main programs of project A, not those of the imported projects B and C. Therefore you have to spawn several gnatmake commands, one per project, to build all executables.
-This is a little inconvenient, but more importantly is inefficient (since gnatmake needs to do duplicate work to ensure that sources are up-to-date, and cannot easily compile things in parallel when using the -j switch).
+this will only rebuild the main programs of project A, not those of the imported projects B and C. Therefore you have to spawn several `gprbuild' commands, one per project, to build all executables.
+This is a little inconvenient, but more importantly is inefficient because `gprbuild' needs to do duplicate work to ensure that sources are up-to-date, and cannot easily compile things in parallel when using the -j switch.

-Also libraries are always rebuild when building a project.
+Also libraries are always rebuilt when building a project.

 You could therefore define an aggregate project Agg that groups A, B and C. Then, when you build with